port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/properties.md

 | `description` | Description of the property.<br /> This value is visible to users when hovering on the info icon in the UI.
 It provides detailed information about the use of a specific property. |
 | `default`     | Default value for this property in case an entity is created without explicitly providing a value.                                                                                 |

-:::tip
+:::tip Property name
 The name of the property is the key of the property object.
-For example, in the code block above, the name of the property is `myProp`
+For example, in the code block above, the name of the property is `myProp`.
 :::

 ## Supported properties